 Donating more and better is the best strategy to maximise impact for the vast majority of people working in impact-focussed organisations?

-If you believe the most cost-effective organisation (at the margin) is over 100 times as cost-effective as your paid work, you can have more impact through donations than through paid work donating 1 % (= 1/100) of your gross income to the most cost-effective organisation, and more than 10 times as much impact through donations as through paid work donating 10 %.
-In this case, increasing your donations to the most cost-effectiveness organisation by x % would be 10 times as impactful as increasing the cost-effectiveness of your paid work by x %, which suggests focussing on donating more and better.
+If you believe donating to the most cost-effective organisation (at the margin) is over 100 times as cost-effective as donating to the one you work for, and that you are 10 % more cost-effective than the 2nd best candidate for your job, you can have more impact through donations than through work donating 0.1 % (= 1/100/10) more of your gross income to the most cost-effective organisation, and more than 10 (= 1/0.1) times as much impact through donations as through work donating 10 %.
+In this case, increasing your donations to the most cost-effectiveness organisation by x % would be 10 times as impactful as increasing the cost-effectiveness of your work by x %, which suggests focussing on donating more and better.

 I think the most cost-effective organisation is over 100 times as cost-effective as the vast majority of impact-focussed organisations.
 My top candidates for the most cost-effective organisation are, ordered alphabetically, the Arthropoda Foundation, Shrimp Welfare Project (SWP), and Wild Animal Initiative (WAI).
 I believe any of these is: